OskyRosky/NNA/README.md

 3. Open the applied notebooks in 04_Aplicaciones to observe how those architectures behave on real datasets and real tasks.
 4. Modify or extend the examples to deepen understanding or test new ideas.

-This cycle — concept, code, application — is at the heart of the learning experience proposed by this repository.
+This cycle: concept, code, application,  is at the heart of the learning experience proposed by this repository.

 # VIII.
 Annex and References